biotronika/freePEMF/README.md

 # mini-freePEMF
-One Arduino ino file for beginners
-Full functional software fo freePEMF device.
+One Arduino ino file for beginners.
+Full functional software for freePEMF device.
 See: [http://biotronics.eu](https://biotronika.pl/en/)

 Support frequency at least up to 50Hz.